nicholscrawford/HeterogeneousSwarm/lit_review/GNN.md

 - This is specific to multi-rotor dynamics, using a physics model + deep nets (MLP?)
 (Trained in a permutation invariant manner.)

 So this paper helps multi-rotors fly specifically in close proximity, overcoming the specific challenge of complex aerodynamic forces.

 ---

+*Notes on Paper 11*

+**DiNNO: Distributed Neural Network Optimization for Multi-Robot Collaborative Learning**

+*DiNNO allows robots to cooperatively optimize local copies of a neural network model without explicitly sharing data.*

+---

+*Notes on Paper 12*

+**Large-Scale Multi-Agent Deep FBSDEs**

+This one is very theoretical and focuses on game-strategy optimization for games with stochastic decision making.
+They claim to be very good at finding the strategy where no players gain an advantage over others by modifying their strategy.
+I think this is more of a typically pure ai paper rather than a robotics one, but the game/strategy research I think does have a place in robotics that almost none of the other papers talk about.

+---